AkshaySiwal/auto-scaler/README.md

 ## Graph
 You can run [graph.py](graph.py) in a separate terminal to plot a graph to see how metrics behave with scaling activities.
 ![graph](assets/graph.png)

+## Notes
+- Avoid setting the `target_avg_cpu_utilization_for_scale_out` too high if your application takes a long time to start, as in this case the CPU is already high and might increase even further.
+Your users might notice some slowness until new replicas come live.
+- The cool-down period `cool_down_time_seconds` should be proportionate to the application start-up time to prevent the auto-scaler from scaling while replicas from previous scale-out operations are still in the startup phase.

 ## To Do
 - Add a user configuration validator to verify the data-type of input configuration.
 However, code is designed in a way to adopt the best scenario in case the user provides the wrong input configuration, but it is good to have a configuration validator and have it run before actual logic starts.